+The parameters of the theoretical equation derived in Sect.
+2.1 were calculated according to the laboratory experiment.
 The values of the parameters for the experiment are presented in Table 2.
 The theoretical values of the runoff coefficients for the laboratory experiment were calculated according to these parameters.
-As mentioned in section 3.1, the runoff coefficient was used when the runoff was stable to verify the theoretical framework, so the value of K_s can be assumed to be 0.
+As mentioned in Sect.
+3.1, the runoff coefficient was used when the runoff was stable to verify the theoretical framework, so the value of K_s can be assumed to be 0.
 The K_i was obtained by dividing the infiltration rate by the control rainfall intensity shown in Table 1.
-The reason for not using the mean rainfall intensity atop the model is that infiltration occurs at ground surface.
-The raindrop trajectories (Fig. 9) show that the rainfall intensity on the ground surface (the upper layer of the platform) and the control rainfall intensity are not much different, although the rainfall intensity is spatially distributed and the mean rainfall intensity is obviously less than the control rainfall intensity.
+The reason for not using the mean rainfall intensity atop the model is that infiltration occurs at the ground surface.
+The raindrop trajectories (Fig. 9) show that the rainfall intensity on the ground surface (the upper layer of the platform) and the control rainfall intensity are not much different, although the rainfall intensity is obviously less than the control rainfall intensity.

 The theoretical and experimental runoff coefficients for the scale model are compared in Fig. 12, with the same initial rainfall in one sub-figure.
 The results demonstrate that the theoretical runoff coefficients are in good agreement with the experimental values for both types of rainfall.
-Specifically, the theoretical runoff coefficients for rainfall 2 (with a larger raindrop diameter) are slightly more consistent with the corresponding experimental values than with rainfall 1 (with a smaller raindrop diameter).
-The relative bias between the theoretical and experimental runoff coefficient is 0.09% for rainfall 1 and 0.03% for rainfall 2, which means that the proposed theory reflects the experiment well.
+Specifically, the theoretical runoff coefficients for rainfall 2 (with a larger raindrop diameter) are slightly more consistent with